Associated British Foods: History

+20th century

 The company was founded by Canadian W. Garfield Weston in 1935, initially as Food Investments Limited, with the name changing to Allied Bakeries Limited a month later.

 Between 1935 and 1956, ten national and regional bakery companies were acquired by Allied, including Barrett and Pomeroy, and London and Provincial Bakeries.
 The largest acquisition at this time was in 1955 when Allied bought the British operations of the Aerated Bread Company, founded in 1862.
 This acquisition included both the bakery business and the chain of cafeterias, the A.B.C.
 Tearooms.
 Allied paid $8.1 million for A.B.C.
 At that time, Allied had a large share of the UK baked goods market.
 Allied's market share prior to acquiring A.B.C. was 10% of all UK bread production and the sale of 20 million biscuits per day.
-Allied's sales the year prior were $154 million with profits of $12.6 million in current dollars).
+Allied's sales the year prior were $154 million with profits of $12.6 million in current dollars.
 With the acquisition of A.B.C., Allied almost doubled its share of the UK's bread market by the end of the decade.
+In December 1954 they purchased from Howardsgate Trust the single Fine Fare Supermarket in Welwyn Garden City, the Welwyn Store grocery branches and the bakery businesses owned by the Trust.

 Allied, under its new name, adopted in 1960, of Associated British Foods, continued to run A.B.C. as a separate brand after its takeover, with a major A.B.C. bakery in Camden Town, London.
 This closed in 1982 and the A.B.C. name was retired.

-In 1963, Associated British Foods acquired Fine Fare, then a leading British supermarket chain.
 Following the death of the founder in 1978, control of the company was passed on to his son Garry, while the North American operations fell to his son Galen.

-The company sold Fine Fare in 1986 and in 1991, went on to acquire British Sugar.
+The company sold Fine Fare in 1986 to the Dee Corporation, and in 1991, went on to acquire British Sugar.
 In 1997, ABF sold its retail operations in Ireland (including Northern Ireland) to Tesco.
 These businesses were: Quinnsworth and Crazy Prices in the Republic of Ireland and Stewarts Supermarket Limited and Crazy Prices in Northern Ireland.
 This sale also included the Stewarts Winebarrel off-licence chain, Lifestyle Sports & Leisure Ltd (a retail sports and leisure business), Kingsway Fresh Foods (a meat processing facility) and Daily Wrap Produce (a fruit and vegetable packaging plant).

 In May 1994, Greggs acquired the Bakers Oven chain from the company.